 Deadline to Apply: Last Day of Add/Drop Each Semester

-Applications for In-State Status must be dropped off at the Student Service Center in the Waterman Building before 4:30 PM on the last day of the Add/Drop period for the semester In-State Status is being requested for, or mailed to the Residency Officer with a postmark no later than that date.
+Applications for In-State Status must be dropped off at the Registrar's Office in the Waterman Building (there is a drop box near Room 359 if the office is closed) or sent by UVM Secure File Transfer by 11:59 PM on the last day of the Add/Drop period for the semester In-State Status is being requested for, or mailed to the Residency Officer with a postmark no later than that date.
 All applications received after this deadline will be considered for the following semester for which the student is enrolled.
 Applications are processed on a first-come, first-served basis.
 Due to the high volume in the Residency Office immediately before and during registration, we cannot guarantee that applications for In-State Status received by this deadline will be processed before the applicable tuition payment due date.
 If an applicant's residency status has not been resolved before that due date, the student applicant must contact Student Financial Services regarding said payment.

 Please note that due to an abbreviated term, winter and summer semester courses have Add/Drop dates specific to individual courses.
 The deadline to receive an Application for In-State Status for these semesters is the Add/Drop deadline for the course that the student is enrolled in.
 Specific course date information can be found by contacting the Registrar's Office at 802-656-2045.